Cute

 Cute by Kitty Hauser from the London Review of Books, April 2004.
 “Cute culture has thrown Richie and other writers off track because it doesn’t conform to what the baby boomer generation expects of youth culture.
 Cute is not rebellious – at least not in any obvious way.
 It isn’t cool.
 It doesn’t seem to be about sex.
 It doesn’t want to overthrow capitalism – cute is hooked on brand-names.
 It is cosy, not angry.”

-, Daniel Harris (author of Cute, Quaint, Hungry, and Romantic: The Aesthetics of Consumerism) Harper’s July 1993.
+The Cute and The Anti-cute, Daniel Harris (author of Cute, Quaint, Hungry, and Romantic: The Aesthetics of Consumerism) Harper’s July 1993.
 Worth reading – interesting if not brief (it’s an extract) and cynical look at the aesthetics of cuteness.

 “Cuteness is not an aesthetic in the ordinary sense of the word and must not be mistaken for the physically appealing, the attractive.
 In fact, it is closely linked to the grotesque, the malformed.
 The grotesque is cute because the grotesque is pitiable, and pity is the primary emotion of this seductive and manipulative aesthetic, which arouses our sympathies by creating anatomical pariahs, like E.T. or the Cabbage Patch Kids.”